-It’s all made possible by our NEW 1:1 gluten-free flour blend, which has a neutral but sweet taste and creates a sturdy and reliable crust.
+It’s all made possible by our 1:1 gluten-free flour blend, which has a neutral but sweet taste and creates a sturdy and reliable crust.
 All that’s left is to pick your favorite filling and impress your friends!
 Let’s make pie crust!

 How to Make Gluten-Free Pie Crust

 This recipe starts with combining our 1:1 gluten-free flour blend with a pinch of salt then mixing in cold vegan butter.
 It’s best to mix it in by hand so the butter can be pressed into “flakes” instead of being broken down into small pieces.
 Butter flakes = flaky crust!

 Next, a small amount of maple syrup adds a touch of natural sweetness as well as a bit of structure.
 Adding sugar in the form of maple syrup also helps the baked crust have a classic, golden color!

 Then it’s time to add water 1 tablespoon at a time.
 Only a small amount of water goes into the crust to bring everything together and create a soft and workable dough.